adriandarian/Floxtime/DEPLOYMENT.md

 ## Security Features

-✅ **Access Code Protection**: Each person must create a unique access code when submitting their availability.
-This code is required to delete or modify their entry, preventing others from tampering with their data.
+✅ **Phone Number Protection**: Each person must provide their phone number when submitting their availability.
+This phone number is required to delete or modify their entry, preventing others from tampering with their data.

-- Access codes are **hashed using SHA-256** before storage (not stored in plain text)
+- Phone numbers are **hashed using SHA-256** before storage (not stored in plain text)
-- Minimum 4 characters required
+- Minimum 10 digits required
-- Users must save their code - there's no password recovery
+- Users must remember their phone number to delete their availability
-- Deletion attempts without correct access code will fail
+- Deletion attempts without correct phone number will fail

 ## Prerequisites